Alexhuszagh/rust-lexical/README.md

 **NOTE:** These changes have since been [merged](https://github.com/rust-lang/rust/pull/86761) into Rust core.
 Very soon, lexical may not be needed for the vast majority of projects.

+**NOTE:** Major changes to lexical are currently underway, for faster compile times and performance.
+The current status can be seen at [rust-lexical-experimental](https://github.com/Alexhuszagh/rust-lexical-experimental).

 Fast lexical conversion routines for both std and no_std environments.
 Lexical provides routines to convert numbers to and from decimal strings.
 Lexical is simple to use and focuses on performance and correctness.
 Finally, [lexical-core](lexical-core) is suitable for environments without a memory allocator, not requiring any internal allocations by default.

 **Similar Projects**